Alex21c/m6node-day-5-classwork-random-image-and-random-jokeapi/README.md

-# Random image API (Day 5 Homework, Module #6, NodeJS)
+# Random Image and Random Joke API (Day 5 Classwork, Module #6, MERN Stack)
 ![](thumbnail.png)

 ## Description:
-In this assignment, i have created a Random Image API using Node.js, a popular runtime environment for executing JavaScript code outside of a browser.
-This project help me understand backend development, APIs, and the Express.js framework.
+In this assignment, i have created a Random Image and Random Joke API using Node.js, a popular runtime environment for executing JavaScript code outside of a browser.
+This project helped me understand backend development, APIs, and the Express.js framework.
+Random Joke is being fetched from [Ninjas DadJokes](https://api-ninjas.com/api/dadjokes), whereas random image is being fetched from [unsplash](https://unsplash.com/)

 ## Objective:
 The objective of this assignment was to gain hands-on experience in building a simple RESTful API that generates random Image.
 Through this project, i have learnt the fundamentals of setting up a server, defining routes, and handling HTTP requests and responses.